larayeung/standardblog/abcusdaccountability/readme.md

 ## License

 The ABC Unified School District and Its Future © 2021 by The Standard System is licensed under Attribution-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/

+## Inbox

+the willingness for a student to file a complaint depends on the chance of retaliation and how likely they're believed

+the gaslighting of the student body

+the right to record is an extension of the first amendment

+so you're stuck, because if they knows who's recorded her, she knows who to retaliate against.